Janeen Sollman

 Janeen A. Sollman is an American politician serving as a member of the Oregon State Senate from the 15th district.
 She previously served as a member of the Oregon House of Representatives from 2017 to 2022.

 Career

 Sollman served on board of the Hillsboro School District from 2009 until 2017.
 In the 2013 election, she defeated Rich Vial, also a future state representative.
 She served as board chair from 2011 until 2013.
 Sollman filed to run for the House after incumbent Democrat Joe Gallegos announced his retirement.
 In the general election, she defeated Republican Dan Mason and Libertarian Kyle Markley, receiving 52% of the vote.

 In January 2022, Sollman was appointed to the Oregon State Senate by members of the Washington County Board of Commissioners.
 She was succeeded in the House by Nathan Sosa.

+Sollman lost her bid for re-election in the 2026 Democratic primary.
+She was defeated by Myrna Muñoz, who ran to her left and criticized Sollman for her opposition to various progressive legislation in the previous legislative session, including a bill which would have granted unemployment benefits to striking workers; and Sollman's support for construction of data centers in Hillsboro.

 Personal life

 Sollman and her husband, Tony, have two children, Jordan and Matthew Sollman.
 Sollman's son Matthew is a special education teacher and basketball coach in Dallas, Oregon.